feeLLGood – Python modules

 class Ico: generate a mesh of an icosahedron

 This class generates a mesh of an icosahedron.
 This mesh is very simple, only containing 20 tetrahedrons, generated from the faces to the center at \((0,0,0)\).
-It may be usefull for some tests.
+It may be useful for some tests.
 The constructor has no parameter.
-A method make
+The method make, which writes the mesh file, accepts 3 parameters: the file name, the volume region name and the surface region name.
+The output mesh file is written in the 2.2 text file format.

 class Cuboid: generate a mesh of a cuboid

 This class generates a mesh of a cuboid.
-This mesh is directly built with a uniform mesh made with cubes, then each of them is split into two triangular prisms, and then each prism is split in three tetrahedrons.
-The constructor accepts 5 parameters: the first two parameters are 3D points to fix the dimensions of the cuboid, and then come 3 integers, the number of points along each dimensions.
+This mesh is built by uniformly splitting the cuboid into smaller cuboids, then splitting each of those cuboids into two triangular prisms, and then splitting each prism into three tetrahedrons.
+The constructor accepts 5 parameters: the first two parameters are 3D points giving the corners (xmin, ymin, zmin) and (xmax, ymax, zmax), and then come 3 integers: the number of points along each dimensions.

-writes the mesh file.
+The method make writes the mesh file.
 It takes 3 parameters: the file name, the volume region name and the surface region name.
-Output mesh file is written using 2.2 file format in text.
+The output mesh file is written in the 2.2 text file format.

 class Cylinder: generate a mesh of a cylinder

-writes the mesh file.
+The method make writes the mesh file.
 It takes 1 parameter: the file name.
-Output mesh file is written using 4.1 file format in binary.

 class Ellipsoid: generate a mesh of an ellipsoid

-writes the mesh file.
+The method make writes the mesh file.
 It takes 1 parameter: the file name.
-Output mesh file is written using 4.1 file format in binary.